 Chances are that no one will want to hire you until you have a portfolio of some kind.
 And this is quite understandable … why would anyone believe that you can actually write in an engaging way, right?

-The best way of getting this initial portfolio (and the experience) is to launch your own site/blog.
+The best way of getting this initial portfolio (and the experience) is to start your own site/blog.

 Even if you don’t plan on being a professional blogger, such an asset can help you greatly in searching for new freelancing opportunities.